-d.
+e.
 Ability to Benefit

-Persons at least 18 years of age who have not graduated from an accredited high school and who have not completed the GED examination will be admitted as a regular student after scoring an ACT of 12 or above (or the equivalent COMPASS score) in two of these three areas: Reading, Writing, or Math.
+Persons at least 18 years of age who have not graduated from an accredited high school and who have not completed the GED examination will be admitted as a regular student after scoring an ACT of 11 or above (or the equivalent COMPASS score) in Reading, Writing, and Math.

-e.
+f.
 Transfer Students